gramaziokohler/aixd_ara/docs/documentation.rst

 	:height: 24
 	:width: 24

 Runs a generation campaing to create new designs using the trained model.
+Requires a dataset and a trained model to be loaded.

 **Inputs**